php42/TPDP-Dev-Tools/README.md

 Note that deleting files from the archive is presently unsupported.

 ## BinEdit
-This converts the games various binary file formats to human-readable json and back.
+This is a command-line utility for converting the games various binary file formats to human-readable json and back.
 The produced json files are saved alongside the original (e.g. DollData.dbs -> DollData.json in the same folder).
 Note that these are also patches in the sense that the json files are used to "patch" the extracted binary files.
 The reason for this is that the entire file format is not always known, so this allows edits to be made to the known portions of existing files.
 Be prepared to bust out some python scripts or something because some of these produce large quantities of json.
 Invoke with --help for syntax.

 ## LibTPDP
-This is a c++ static library that provides facilities for manipulating the games various binary formats, including the archives themselves.
+This is a C++ static library that provides facilities for manipulating the games various binary formats, including the archives themselves.
 It was made for the other tools in this project, but you can use it to make your own tools if you'd like.
 Documentation is in the form of comments in the header files.
 Its only dependency is windows.h.

-## Patcher
-This is a C# GUI front-end for patching the game with a diffgen patch file.
-It literally is just a wrapper that invokes diffgen.exe with appropriate arguments for the convenience of people who don't want to use the command-line.
-This is intended to make it easy for end-users to apply a mod to their game.

-## Editor
-This is a C# GUI front-end for diffgen and binedit.
-It also helps with some of the editing, providing cross-referencing of names and IDs, a graphical map editor, and similar utilities.
-Note that it is _not_ a complete substitute for manual editing and is provided as a convenience for certain tasks.

 ## Example Session
 ```batch